MultiPoolMiner/MultiPoolMiner/README.md

 *Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-PoolName) will be ignored when mining certain algorithms.
 The *-Algorithm* command is higher in execution hierarchy and can override pool selection.
 This feature comes handy when you mine on Zpool but also want to mine ethash coins (which is not supported by Zpool). **WARNING!** If you add all algorithms listed above, you may find your earnings spread across multiple pools regardless what pool(s) you specified with the *-PoolName* command.*

+**-BenchmarkInterval**
+MultiPoolMiner's update interval when benchmarking in seconds.
+This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
+It determines how long a benchmark is run for each miner file (miner/algorithm/coin).
+Default is 60.
+Allowed values 60 - 300.
+Also see *-Interval*.

 **-CreateMinerInstancePerDeviceModel**
 Newer miner files can create separate instances for each card model.
 This increases profit.
 Not all miners currently support this feature (more coming).
 By default this feature is turned off.
 To enable add '-CreateMinerInstancePerDeviceModel' to your start batch file.